boppreh/hello_tls/README.md

 # Hello TLS!

-This is a pure Python, single-file, dependency-less implementation of SSL/TLS Client Hello and basic scaning.
+This is a pure Python, dependency-less\* implementation of SSL/TLS Client Hello and basic scaning.

 Its purpose is to quickly discover what cipher suites and SSL/TLS protocols are enabled on a server.
 Since the server doesn't advertise this list, instead picking from what is offered by the client, hello_tls.py sends a sequence of Client Hello with different cipher suite and protocol combinations.
 It usually needs less than 8 requests and 300 ms, but for servers with many cipher suites or high latency, bumping `max_workers` splits discovery over many threads.

 There's no actual cryptography, just sending a stream of bytes and seeing if the server reply vaguely looks ok or not.
 Supports TLS 1.3, TLS 1.2, TLS 1.1, TLS 1.0, and SSLv3.

-Optionally, the certificate chain can be fetched and parsed, at the cost of relying on pyOpenSSL.
+\* Optionally, the certificate chain can be fetched and parsed, at the cost of relying on pyOpenSSL.

 ## Installation